Member since 2017

 Social accountability

-The social accountability feature of CoST ensures that information on public infrastructure projects are in the public domain.
+Social accountability and civic engagement ensures that information on public infrastructure projects is in the public domain.
 CoST works with stakeholders such as the media and civil society to promote the findings of the assurance process and ensure decision makers are held to account.

-CoST Costa Rica and the Ombudsman’s Office (Defensoría de los Habitantes, DHR) are working together to implement social accountability activities throughout 2021.
-This includes training local communities on monitoring local infrastructure projects using MapaInversiones, and representatives from civil society on the CoST approach.
-In February 2021, the Ombudsman´s Office, MIDEPLAN and the CoST Costa Rica MSG Chair delivered a two-day training event to 62 participants from public institutions and civil society organisations in Guanacaste.
-The session proved so popular that the deputy mayor of the Municipality of La Cruz approached the Ombudsman´s team directly in order to secure training for stakeholders in La Cruz.
+CoST Costa Rica and the Ombudsman’s Office (Defensoría de los Habitantes, DHR) worked together to implement social accountability activities throughout 2021.
+This included training local communities on monitoring local infrastructure projects using MapaInversiones, and representatives from civil society on the CoST approach.

 Get in touch